The structural method for Ordinary Differential Equations: Linear stability

 \subsection{Criteria for the unconditional stability}

-We develop several tools that enable to analyse the stability of the \SK{K}{R} scheme.
-The methodology lies on the assumption that the transfer function reads as $\displaystyle \chi_R(z)=\frac{p(z)}{p(-z)}$ where $p(z)$ is a polynomial function.
-Then using the Routh-Hurwitz criterion \cite{Poz2021}, we show that roots of polynomial $p(z)$ have a negative real part from which we deduce the $A$-stability.
+Next, we introduce several tools for analysing the stability of the structural scheme \SK{K}{R}.
+This approach assumes that the transfer function has the form $\chi_R(z)=p(z)/p(-z)$, where $p(z)$ is a polynomial.
+With the Routh-Hurwitz criterion~\cite{Poz2021}, we thus demonstrate that if all roots of $p(z)$ have negative real parts, the scheme is A-stable.

+\begin{lemma} Assume that the transfer function associated with the structural scheme \SK{K}{R} is given by $\chi_R(z)=p(z)/p(-z)$, where $p(z)$ is a polynomial in $\mathbb{C}$ in which all roots have a negative real part.
+Then, the structural scheme \SK{K}{R} is A-stable. \end{lemma}